simwrapper/simwrapper.github.io/docs/ref-tiles.md

 ### CSV Structure

 The following .csv structure belongs to the sample image above.
-The first line contains the titles, the second line the values and the third line the names or paths of the icons.
+The column line contains the titles, the second column the values and the third column the names or paths of the icons.
 The values and the icons are not required.

 <table>
 <tbody>